benglassman/evidence-elections/README.md

 # evidence-elections

-How to Run the app:
+How to Run the app locally:

 1. Open Terminal or other shell
 2. Navigate to the root directory (~/evidenceElections)